mitquinn/box-api-sdk/README.md

 - [ ] Convert Dot -> Collections, Remove Dot
 - [ ] Extract RecentItemsResource into a simple Entries abstract
 - [x] Refactored Resources to just be names of resources (removing "Resource" from class names)
-- [ ] Need to refactor UseId to be not null AND string
+- [x] Need to refactor UseId to be not null AND string 3/10/21
+- [ ] Extract all the resource mapping checks into a single static function?

 ### Authorization Api
 - [ ] AccessToken Resource